The cacao bean, and tasty products derived from the cacao bean such as

 Cacao polyphenols and inflammatory mediators.

-flavonoid-rich chocolate by human subjects was reported to decrease the plasma
+Because intake of flavonoid-rich chocolate by human subjects decreases the plasma

 concentrations of proinflammatory cysteinyl leukotrienes, we assessed whether